TopoSimplify/plugin/readme.md

+# Introduction

+For many applications in spatial and spatio-temporal GIS, it is beneficial to collect data once the highest possible resolution as a master database.
+Simplification can be used as a tool to derive data at a coarser resolution from the master database for other applications.
+Simplification can also be used  as a pre-processing tool before data mining, visualization, data transmission, and data exploration.

+Line simplification is the process of deforming the shape of a geometry by removing excessive detail.
+There are two methods
+ - Line smoothing (curve fitting)
+ - Vertex reduction

+Either method, based on some criteria, may produce a simplification that has much less detail compared to the original polyline.
+If topologically constrained, the simplification will result in an output that maintains some topological consistency with the original input.

+Unconstrained simplification can lead to various topological errors in the output geometry.
+In circumstances where the input geometry has spatial relationships with other features in the same layer or other layers, the spatial context under which the linear feature to be simplified needs consideration.
+Out of context simplification can lead to change in contextual representation and meaning - simplified geometry may be self topologically consistent but spatially invalid relative to other features that constrain its shape.

+The goal of this plugin is to support contextual simplification linear features and spatio-temporal trajectories.

 ## Consistent Line Simplification in the Context of Planar Constraints

 Constrained simplification of arbitrary polylines in the context of arbitrary planar geometries.